Volk ans Gewehr: History

-The song, which was characterized by a hammering march rhythm, was first heard at a rally in the Berlin Sportpalast on 8 January 1932 by about 150 Sturmabteilung (SA) people of Standard 7 and performed publicly by the Fuhsel Chapel.
+The song, which was characterized by a hammering march rhythm, was first heard at a rally in the Berlin Sportpalast on 8 January 1932 by about 150 Sturmabteilung (SA) people of Standard 7 and performed publicly by the Fuhsel band.
 In the following years, it became one of the most played National Socialist songs.

 Pardun's song was one of the most famous mass songs of the Nazi era; in the 1930s, it was mainly used as an SA marching song.
 It was also a compulsory song for the Reichsarbeitsdienst.
 During World War II, it was used as a military song – not least because it was included in the soldier's song book Morgen marschieren wir (Tomorrow we march).
 The song was used as the interval signal of Reichssender Berlin.
 In 1944, the song was played at the inauguration of the Volkssturm.
 A Swedish translation of the song, Folk i gevär, was adopted as an anthem by the Nationalsocialistiska Arbetarepartiet.

 The decisive bars of the song were used shortly after the Nazi seizure of power by the Berlin radio station.
 Lectures at German universities or student council meetings also started with the song after 1933.
 Thus, people were constantly reminded of this song.
 The historian Jutta Sywottek describes this as a subtle educational tool of the National Socialists for propaganda and preparation for war.

 At the Nuremberg trials of the major German war criminals, this song was used as evidence.